 • The LGPS benefit structure from 1 April 2014 is currently under review following the Government's loss of the right to appeal the McCloud and other similar court cases.
 The courts have ruled that the 'transitional protections' awarded to some members of public service pension schemes when the schemes were reformed (on 1 April 2014 in the case of the LGPS) were unlawful on the grounds of age discrimination.
-At the time of writing, the Ministry of Housing, Communities and Local Government (MHCLG) has not provided any details of changes as a result of the case.
-However, it is expected that benefits changes will be required and they will likely increase the value of liabilities.
-At present, the scale and nature of any increase in liabilities are unknown, which limits the ability of the Fund to make an accurate allowance.
+At the time of carrying out the 31 March 2019 formal actuarial valuation, the Ministry of Housing, Communities and Local Government (MHCLG) had not provided any details of changes as a result of the case.
+However, it was expected that benefits changes will be required and they would likely increase the value of liabilities.
+At that time, the scale and nature of any increase in liabilities were unknown, which limited the ability of the Fund to make an accurate allowance.

 The LGPS Scheme Advisory Board (SAB) issued advice to LGPS funds in May 2019.
-As there was no finalised outcome of the McCloud case by 31 August 2019, the Fund Actuary has acted in line with SAB's advice and valued all member benefits in line with the current LGPS Regulations.
+As there was no finalised outcome of the McCloud case by 31 August 2019, the Fund Actuary acted in line with SAB's advice and valued all member benefits in line with the current LGPS Regulations.

-The Fund, in line with the advice in the SAB's note, has considered how to allow for this risk in the setting of employer contribution rates.
-As the benefit structure changes that will arise from the McCloud judgement are uncertain, the Fund will elect to allow for the potential impact in the assessment of employer contribution rates at the 2019 valuation by increasing the required likelihood of reaching the funding target.
+The Fund, in line with the advice in the SAB's note, considered how to allow for this risk in the setting of employer contribution rates.
+As the benefit structure changes that would arise from the McCloud judgement were uncertain, the Fund elected to allow for the potential impact in the assessment of employer contribution rates at the 2019 valuation by increasing the required likelihood of reaching the funding target.